minekube/gate/site/content/en/docs/Performance/_index.md

 ## Benchmarks

-Gate has already been tested to successfully handle thousands of incoming connections (even with rate limiter disabled).
+Gate has already been tested to successfully handle thousands of incoming connections per second (even with rate limiter disabled).

 > TODO: add complete benchmarks and comparisons